Regulatory Model Numbers

 Rear Panel

-This appendix displays the rear panel of all switches covered by this guide.
-Depending on the power supply modules installed, the rear panel on your switch may appear slightly different.
+This section displays the rear panel of all switches this guide covers.
+Depending on the power supply modules installed, the rear panel on your switch may differ slightly.

 Figure 1.
 All Models